BLOG |

 Establish Good Data Governance

 In an organization’s pursuit of removing data silos, the first step is to set up a good data governance framework.
-The framework should define a set of procedures, policies, and personnel that outlines how an organization should retrieve, store, search, and employ data.
+In addition, the framework should define a set of procedures, policies, and personnel that outlines how an organization should retrieve, store, search, and employ data.

 Like data integration and data management, establishing data governance is a continuous undertaking.
 It’s a long-term commitment that can become challenging with changes in the business environment and leadership.